The following individuals support and oversee SoLA Contemporary.

 Board of Directors

 President: Linda Jo Russell was born, raised and educated in Southern California and has pursued parallel careers as art educator and artist.
 She now teaches in the Otis College of Art and Design.
-Linda Jo donated the South Los Angeles Gallery to SBC and will help develop it with a studio and a common area for workshops.
+Linda Jo donated the gallery space to SoLA Contemporary and has helped develop it with a studio and a common area for workshops.
 She brings her academic expertise.

 Secretary: Shelley Heffler was born and raised in the Bronx, NY.
 She was educated at Fashion Institute of Technology and has a masters degree in fine art from CSU Northridge.
 She has had a career as an art instructor and is an exhibiting artist with an art studio located in Inglewood.